kushal3980/Quora-Question-Pair-Similarity/README.md

 ## Usage

-1. Load the necessary data files, including `cv.pkl` and `stopwords.pkl`.
+1. Load the necessary data files, including `cv.pkl` and `model.pkl`.
 2. Preprocess the input questions.
 3. Extract features using token features, length features, fuzzy features, and Bag of Words (BoW) features.
 4. Train the Random Forest and XGBoost models.